(132) Professor Lipton

 On May 20th 1997 I flew from Geneva to London.
 There were only thirty-three passengers on the flight.

 I happened to notice that the man seated two rows ahead of me was reading from a copy of The Daily Telegraph.
 He had open a page that contained a report of Kasparov’s recent defeat by the computer, Deeper Blue.
+Then I noticed that the man seated directly in front of me was studying some hand drawn chess problems.

-He revealed that he was indeed a problem composer and that his name was Michael Lipton, a Professor of Economics at Sussex University.
+Upon landing I asked if he were a problemist.
+He revealed that he was indeed a composer of chess problems and that his name was Michael Lipton, a Professor of Economics at Sussex University.
+I introduced myself as a Grandmaster.

-He was returning from a conference on Social Exclusion in Geneva.
+Professor Lipton was returning from a conference on Social Exclusion in Geneva.